nlazaro/file-systems-design/README.md

 **Linked List Allocation Description:**

-The starting block of the file is stored within the FAT (file allocation table), and a pointer towards the next block.
-Each block has a pointer towards another block, and the last block (end of the file) has a -1 indicating a null pointer.
+The starting block of the file is stored within the FAT (file allocation table), and a contains pointer towards the following block.
+Each block has it's own pointer towards another block, and the last block (end of the file) has a -1 indicating a null pointer.

 <p align="center">
 <img src="linkedlist.jpeg"></p>